 The Karolinska Institute in Sweden is one of the most prestiguous medical research centers in the world.
 Beginning in April 2021, the Karolinska Hospital has ended the use of puberty blockers and cross-sex hormones for gender dysphoric adolescents under 16 years of age.
+The hospital cites the Swedish review of the literature of adolescent opposite-sex imitation, which found a lack of evidence, and the Bell Judgement as background to the decision.

 The decision highlights how the treatements…: